WolframResearch/WolframClientForPython/docs/advanced_usages.rst

     >>> parallel_evaluate(kernel_path, expressions)
     [72094, 72098, 72095, 72096, 72099, 72097, 72094, 72098, 72095, 72096]

-The result varies but the pattern remains the same, namely, at least one process was started, and each process is eventually used more than once.
+The result varies but the pattern remains the same – namely, at least one process was started, and each process is eventually used more than once.

 .. note ::
-    Available on Python 3.5+
+    require on Python 3.5+

 Logging
 ========

 Logging is often an important part of an application.
 The library relies on the standard :mod:`logging` module, and exposes various methods to control the level of information logged.

 The first level of control is through the logging module itself.
-The python library logs at various levels.
-Setup a basic configuration for the logging module to witness some messages in the standard output:
+The Python library logs at various levels.
+Set up a basic configuration for the logging module to witness some messages in the standard output:

 .. literalinclude:: /examples/python/logging1.py
     :linenos: